EMMA Help Topics

 Downloading an Internet Archive item

 EMMA dynamically accesses Internet Archive to retrieve files from it.
-Depending on the item, the file may be immediately available or it may require "on-the-fly" generation before Internet Archive can provide the file in the requested format.
+Depending on the item, the file may be immediately available, or it may require "on-the-fly" generation before Internet Archive can provide the file in the requested format.

 If on-the-fly generation is required, expect a significant delay before the item has been prepared for download.
-(Internet Archive is actively working to make this process faster for their web site, which will benefit downloads of IA items through EMMA as well.)
+(Internet Archive is actively working to make this process faster for their website, which will benefit downloads of IA items through EMMA as well.)

 When it is ready, a